muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 AI systems are becoming more layered, more stateful, more agentic, and more operational.

-When systems grow like this, debugging fails if every mistake is reduced to labels like:
+When systems grow like this, debugging starts failing if every mistake is reduced to labels like:

-- hallucination
+* hallucination
-- prompting issue
+* prompting issue
-- model limitation
+* model limitation
-- alignment problem
+* alignment problem
-- bad retrieval
+* bad retrieval
-- bad reasoning
+* bad reasoning

 Those labels are too coarse.

 Teams increasingly need a reusable grammar that can say:

-- this is grounding-first, not reasoning-first
+* this is grounding-first, not reasoning-first
-- this is container-first, not semantics-first
+* this is container-first, not semantics-first
-- this is observability-first, not boundary-first
+* this is observability-first, not boundary-first
-- this is execution-first, not continuity-first
+* this is execution-first, not continuity-first

 That is the practical value of this atlas.